smhmd/portfolio-os/README.md

 ### Games:

+- Spinning tops: Add resizing and a Hide and Seek mode (where players can't see the other top save for moment of impact)
 - 2048 Puzzle: A version of 2048 where no new tiles spawn.
 The goal is to merge all tiles within a limited number of moves.
 Introduce tiles that can go out of bounds, adding a unique and counterintuitive twist to the gameplay.
 - Flappy Bird: A classic Flappy Bird game.
 - Pac-Man: A potential addition of the iconic Pac-Man game.